anthr76/anthony-rabbito-web/about.md

 :   **Shell:** Bash, and ZSH.

-:   **YAML:** Automatic experenice such as Anible, and working with Kubernetes.
+:   **YAML:** Automatic experience such as Ansible, and working with Kubernetes.

 :   Basic knowledge of **C++**, **JS**, **Python**, **Go**